 Let’s start with the “soft requirements”, those that you could technically do without, but which are highly recommended nonetheless.

 First off, you need to take the time to properly research the country you want to move to.

-On this site I provide you with extensive guides on many of the countries which are worthwhile, so you’ll already know a great deal more than the average person.
+On this site I provide you with short guides on many of the countries which are worthwhile, so when you read up on your preferred countries, you’ll already know a great deal more than the average person.

-You have to be aware of big factors, such as the climate, the economic situation and the language, but also of the little quirks, what kind of food you can expect to eat on a regular basis, what the people are like, how foreigners are viewed, and on and on.
+You have to be aware of big factors, such as the climate, cost of living, the economic situation and the language, but also of the little quirks:

 Every factor that is even remotely important for your happiness should be considered.